shanmukhap/tracking-number-generator/tracking_number_generator/readme.md

 Step 2: Design the API Endpoint

-TrackingNumber Controller: The main endpoint /next-tracking-number will receive the query parameters and return the generated tracking number.
+TrackingNumber Controller: The main endpoint /next-tracking-number will receive the query parameters and return the generated tracking number as TrackingNumberResponse.

-TrackingNumberResponse (for API response format):

-Step 3: Implement Tracking Number Generation Logic
+Step 3: Implement Tracking Number Generation Logic in TrackingNumberService

-TrackingNumberService:

 This approach generates a unique tracking number by hashing the combined input string.
-The first 16 characters of the hash are used to form the tracking number, ensuring it matches the regex pattern.
+The first 16 characters of the hash are used to form the tracking number.

 Step 4: Handling Concurrency and Uniqueness

 To ensure uniqueness, we can leverage a distributed unique ID generation system like UUID or an external system like Redis.
 In this case, using Redis is a good approach for horizontal scalability.

-Using Redis for Distributed Locking (if scalability is required):

-Redis can be used to store the generated tracking numbers and ensure that no duplicate values are created.
+Redis can be used to store the generated tracking numbers and ensure that no duplicate values are created by Redis Service.

-Redis Service (for ensuring uniqueness):

 Step 5: Testing and Deployment

 Unit Tests: Can use JUnit and Mockito to write unit tests for the TrackingNumberService and TrackingNumberController.

 Integration Testing: Can test the API endpoint with different combinations of input parameters to ensure correct behavior.

-Step 6: Final Notes

-Scalability Considerations: For handling high concurrency, using Redis or a similar distributed cache/store for unique IDs is key to scaling horizontally.

-Load Balancing: If deploying across multiple instances, systems should be stateless (no dependent on local server state).

 Testing: Can perform load testing using tools like JMeter to verify that the system can handle high loads.